codingMustache/codingMustache/README.md

 ## Joke of the Day

-“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+What kind of music do planets listen to?
+Nep-tunes.

 ## Daily Trivia

-Which kind of algorithm is Ron Rivest not famous for creating?
+What was Bitcoin&#039;s block size limit in 2010?
- 1. Hashing algorithm
+ 1. 1GB
- 2. Asymmetric encryption
+ 2. 1 KB
- 3. Stream cipher
+ 3. 1 TB
- 4. Secret sharing scheme
+ 4. 1 MB

 <details>
   <summary>Answer</summary>
-  Secret sharing scheme
+  1 MB
 </details>